matthewcaren/raytracing/README.md

-# raytracing
+# Raytracing
-A simple raytracer using JS and HTML5 canvas
+A simple raytracer using JavaScript and the HTML5 canvas.

-Shoots a ray of light from every pixel and calculates its interactions with objects in the scene to create a realistic 3D rendering.
+Shoots a simulated ray of light from every pixel on screen and calculates its interactions with objects to create a realistic 3D rendering.
 Implemented: planes, spheres, textures (via DataURI), shadows.

 Example render: